Making a referral to the Student Support and Intervention Team

 Students may express their distress in a disruptive manner in a classroom, athletics practice or club/organization.
 Specifically, the student may make unrelated comments, challenge authority, speak offensively, or attempt to command attention.

-If a student’s behavior is disruptive to your group, act as soon as possible to stop the behavior and prevent escalation, speak with the student privately to express your concerns, and then refer the student through the online reporting form.
+If a student’s behavior is disruptive to your group, act as soon as possible to stop the behavior and prevent escalation, speak with the student privately to express your concerns, and then refer the student through the online form.
 In the event of a crisis situation where the safety, health, or well-being of the College community is in danger, call Public Safety immediately at (610) 330-4444.

 Talking With a Student Directly